Yoast/wordpress-seo/readme.txt

 #### Enhancements

-* Adds a new widget on the dasboard that shows your top keywords added to Yoast SEO with Wincher.
+* Adds a new widget on the dashboard that shows your top keywords added to Yoast SEO with Wincher.
 Provides a connection button if you haven't yet connected your site to Wincher.
 * Tightens crawl optimization site search blocking rules.
 * We now automatically schedule background performance optimization processes (via WP Cron).